 Resource Conservation Districts were created to develop and further ongoing programs designed to conserve natural resources.
 The Sierra RCD is an autonomous self-governing body.
 There is no taxing authority, by agreement, at the time of establishment.
 It is truly a “grass-roots” organization dedicated to serving both the private and public interest.

 The original Sierra Resource Conservation District (SRCD) was established in March of 1957, as a legally constituted unit under the State of California.
 Since that time a number of land areas were added to the original area before consolidating with Navelencia Resource Conservation District June 23, 2008.

-The Navelencia Resource Conservation District (NRCD) was consolidated with SRCD by a LAFCO resolution, passed by the Fresno County Board of Supervisors on June 23, 2008.
+The Navelencia Resource Conservation District (NRCD) was consolidated with SRCD by the Fresno LAFCO on June 23rd, 2008.